dexie/dexie-website/cloud/docs/cli.md

 Electron apps are whitelisted as "app:&lt;Application Name&gt;", where "Application Name" will be included in OTP email messages as information for the user about the app that the OTP should be used in and a warning from using it on other apps or web sites (to make user aware of phishing attacks).
 As Electron apps provide a "file:" based origin to its servers, there is currently no way to distinguish between different electron apps using the same DB.
 There is therefore no point having more than one "app:" based origin.
 Future versions may provide a way for multiple electron apps using the same DB though.

+#### Capacitor apps

+* For Capacitor Android builds, whitelist "https://localhost"
+* For Capacitor iOS builds, whitelist "capacitory://localhost"

+#### Detecting which address to whitelist

+The address to list should be the same as the value of `location.origin` on the client-side javascript.
+On normal web sites, this will be the same as the official URL to your fully qualified domain name (FQDN), starting with "https://" + FQDN.
+Note that your app need to be served from "https" and not "http", except for localhost where "http" is accepted.
+This is due to security limitations in the DOM environment.
+The reason for "localhost" being treated differently is for making it possible to have all features on while developing.
+For other app environments such as Electron, Capacitor, Ionic, Quasar etc, origins can be different for different devices.

 #### Samples

 ```